 The four guilty men were put to death in Italy, and despite the fact that the order to execute them was given by the Senate, the killings caused a wave of shock in Rome.
 Senators believed that Hadrian had broken his promise not to execute a senator.

 Because of this conspiracy, Palma was put to death at Tarracina, Celsus at Baiae, Nigrinus at Faventia, and Lusius on his journey homeward, all by order of the Senate, but contrary to the wish of Hadrian, as he says himself in his autobiography.
 HA Had.
 7.2

 Hadrian would always maintain that the executions had taken place without his knowledge or approval and would put the blame on Attianus and onto the Senate itself.

 In the senate, too, he cleared himself of blame for what had happened, and pledged himself never to inflict punishment on a senator until after a vote of the senate.
 HA Had.
 7.4

-The so-called “affair of the four consulars” would cast a shadow over the early part of Hadrian’s reign and forever damage his relationship with the Senate.
+The so-called “affair of the four senators” would cast a shadow over the early part of Hadrian’s reign and forever damage his relationship with the Senate.
 The new emperor would reach his capital on 9 July and would do everything he could to offset the unpopularity the executions caused.

 Sources & references:

 - Birley, Anthony R. (1997).
 Hadrian.
-The restless emperor (p.
+The Restless Emperor (p.
 86-92)